vishnumaiea/KiExport/Readme.md

 python kiexport.py <command> <arguments>
 ```

 In addition, you can also run the Windows executable `kiexport.exe` with the following command.
-The `dist` folder should be added to the path in order for this to work.
+The `dist` folder should be added to the system Path in order for this to work.

 ```
 kiexport <command> <arguments>